Sapereza/calculator/README.md

+# About This Project
-# Calculator App
+## Calculator App
 ---
+This calculator app is made to do basic mathematical computations.
-This application is to show case my use of JavaScript and style skills in Tailwindcss.
+Its purpose is to showcase my skills in Tailwindcss design and basic JavaScript.
+---
+# Other Projects

+To view my other projects check out my GitHub in the footer link below or go to my portfolio here.